Guide for this time of COVID-19

 - go through the door to the garage (or go into your home office and close the door for an hour).

 Follow through the 'departure' process as much as you want.
-You might drive round the block and return home.
+You might drive around the block and return home.
 You might, in fact, be going to the supermarket, but time it for a work departure and dress and act like you’re off to the office for the day.

 You could leave your laptop camera recording so you can see how your dog responds.